 |Professor Tadhg O'Keeffe||Social Sciences and Law|

-The Faculty Promotions Committee has participated in Unconscious Bias Training.
+The Faculty Promotions Committee all undertake Unconscious Bias Training.

 Accurate notes will be taken as part of the process that reflect the basis of the decision made.
 In the interests of transparency, best practice and staff development, at the conclusion of the process, all candidates will be given written feedback on their application, unsuccessful candidates with the opportunity for oral feedback by the Chairperson, or nominee, and one other member of the Faculty Promotions Committee.

 These notes will support the communication of the promotion decision so that the applicant has sufficient clarity and a link will be developed between the feedback received and the Performance for Growth process, so that feedback can be incorporated into an individual’s development plan.